-On August 31, 2022 the Company closed the first tranche of the non-brokered private placement financing which was announced on August 8, 2022 for gross proceeds of \$10,000 through the issuance of 250,000 non-flow through units of the Company.
-Each non-flow through unit consists of one common share in the capital of the Company and one share purchase warrant to purchase an additional common share in the capital of the Company at the price of \$0.05 per common share for a period of 5 years.
-All securities issued in connection with this financing included a hold period in accordance with applicable securities laws.
+On May 15, 2023, the Company closed a non-brokered private placement financing for gross proceeds of \$150,000 through the issuance of 6,000,000 units of the Company at \$0.025 per unit of which 5,600,000 were subscribed to related parties.
+Each unit consists of one common share in the capital of the Company and one share purchase warrant to purchase an additional common share in the capital of the Company at the price of \$0.05 per common share for a period of 5 years.
+All securities issued in connection with this financing include a hold period in accordance with applicable securities laws.
+Based on the residual value the warrants were valued at \$nil.

-On October 7, 2022 and October 31, 2022, the Company has closed the second, third and final tranches of the non-brokered private placement financing which was announced on August 8, 2022 for gross proceeds of \$38,000 through the issuance of 950,000 non-flow through units of the Company.
+On October 7, 2022 and October 31, 2022, the Company closed the second, third and final tranches of the non-brokered private placement financing which was announced on August 8, 2022 for gross proceeds of \$38,000 through the issuance of 950,000 non-flow through units of the Company at \$0.04 per unit to related parties.
 Each non-flow through unit consists of one common share in the capital of the Company and one share purchase warrant to purchase an additional common share in the capital of the Company at the price of \$0.05 per common share for a period of 5 years.
-All securities issued in connection with this financing included a hold period in accordance with applicable securities laws.
+All securities issued in connection with this financing included a hold period in accordance with applicable securities laws

-11. CAPITAL STOCK (Continued)
+10. CAPITAL STOCK (Continued)